benjaminsimier/benjaminsimier/README.md

-- 👋 Hi, I’m Benjamin Simier
+👋 Hi, I’m Benjamin Simier

-- 👀 I’m interested in JS, PHP, WordPress and else
+👀 I’m passionate about web and app development, with expertise in JS, PHP, WordPress, and a variety of other technologies.

-- 🌱 I’m currently learning many things
+🌱 I’m constantly learning and exploring new frontiers in tech to keep my skills sharp and up-to-date.

-- 👉 I'm a French web developer
+👉 I'm a French web developer based in the vibrant tech hub of Thailand, where I thrive on the fusion of culture and innovation.

-- 📍 I live in Thailand
+💡 Let's collaborate and bring your web and app ideas to life!

 <!---
 benjaminsimier/benjaminsimier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+## My Tech Toolbox
+#### Adaptable and Quick Learner 🚀

 <img alt="Alt text" src="https://img.shields.io/badge/HTML5-E34F26.svg?style=for-the-badge&logo=HTML5&logoColor=white"/> <img alt="Alt text" src="https://img.shields.io/badge/Pug-A86454.svg?style=for-the-badge&logo=Pug&logoColor=white"/>